* Learjet 85 launch pushed back to summer 2014

-TORONTO, Feb 21 (Reuters) - Bombardier Inc reported quarterly results on Thursday that fell short of expectations and issued a lackluster 2013 outlook, sending shares of the Canadian aircraft and train maker down 9 percent.
+Feb 21 (Reuters) - Bombardier Inc reported quarterly results on Thursday that fell short of analysts’ expectations and issued a disappointing 2013 outlook, sending shares of the Canadian aircraft and train maker down 9 percent.

-But the Montreal-based company's fourth-quarter profit tumbled 93 percent, pulled lower by charges for a plant closure and job cuts in its rail division.
-Margins slumped, partly on lower revenue from China and higher costs per unit sales.
+The Montreal-based company’s fourth-quarter profit tumbled 93 percent, pulled lower by charges for a plant closure and global job cuts in its rail division.

-In aerospace, the company plans to deliver about 190 business and 55 commercial planes.
-The company, the world's No. 4 commercial plane maker, delivered a total of 233 planes last year.
+In its aerospace unit, the company said it plans to deliver about 190 business and 55 commercial planes, reflecting the strength of its business-jet segment and challenges for its commercial planes.
+The company, the world’s No. 4 commercial plane maker, delivered a total of 233 planes last year.

 Bombardier competes with Brazil’s Embraer in the smaller passenger-aircraft business.
 It aims to capture some of the larger end of that market, now dominated by Airbus and Boeing Co, with its 100-149 seat C-series plane.

-The shares rose more than 4 percent on Wednesday, after it said it won an order to sell up to 42 of the C-Series jetliners to Russia's Ilyushin Finance Co in a deal that could be worth as much as $3.42 billion.
+On Wednesday, it said it won an order to sell up to 42 of the C-Series jetliners to Russia’s Ilyushin Finance Co in a deal that could be worth as much as $3.42 billion.

-"Having a customer make a firm commitment at this particular point in the program is a very good indicator that the customer feels like the program is on track," said PI Financial's Murray.
+“Having a customer make a firm commitment at this particular point in the program is a very good indicator that the customer feels like the program is on track,” said Chris Murray, an analyst at PI Financial Corp.

-Indeed, Bombardier executives said the company was at a "turning point" and that it was "on the cusp of seeing significant revenue growth."
+Bombardier executives said the company was at a “turning point” and that it was “on the cusp of seeing significant revenue growth”.

 At least one analyst upgraded his rating on Thursday.
-Cameron Doerksen at National Bank Financial said the focus will now shift to stronger results in 2014 and beyond, despite the disappointing quarterly results and 2013 guidance.
+National Bank’s Doerksen said that despite the poor quarterly results and 2013 guidance, the focus will now shift to stronger results in 2014 and beyond.

 The company, which reports in U.S. dollars, said net profit in the fourth quarter fell to $14 million from $214 million a year earlier.